nujudalharbi/CAP-30-Brown_Star_Cafe/README.md

 	•	As a customer , I must check the order so that we can process it.

-	•	As a customer , If you are a fan of the art coffee, you can save the pictures in the file and have it like a CV when we need an employee .
+	•	As a customer , If you are a fan of the art coffee, you can save the pictures in the your profile and have it like a CV when we need an employee .

 Usage :